Torrent, Valencia

+/ca-valencia/) in Valencian (known in Spanish as Torrente), (Note: Pronunciation of Torrente (unofficial) :

-Torrent (/ca-valencia/; Torrente /es/) is a city located within the metropolitan area of the city of Valencia, Spain.
+/es/) is a city and municipality located within the metropolitan area of the city of Valencia, Spain.
 It is the largest municipality of the Horta Oest comarca, with 83,962 inhabitants (2020).
 It is situated some 7 km from Valencia city proper, to which it is connected via the metro.
 The two metro stations in Torrent are called Torrent and Torrent Avinguda on lines 1, 2 and 7.

 It is bordered by Aldaia, Alaquàs and Xirivella in the north, Picanya and Catarroja in the east, Alcàsser and Picassent in the south and Montserrat, Godelleta, Turís and Xiva in the West.
 All of the cities are part of the province of Valencia.

 Geography

 There are only a few remarkable mountains in the municipal territory: El Vedat (142 m), Morredondo (157 m), Barret (142 m), Cabeçol de l'Aranya (228 m) and the Serra Perenxisa (329 AMSL).
 About a 20% of the territory is mountainous.
 Torrent is crossed by a gully (Barranc de Torrent) which flows into the Albufera lagoon and estuary.